rladstaetter/javafx-lightning/README.md

 Sample by https://soundcloud.com/inofaith/lightning-strikes-close (edited)

-The cat is from Denis Borisovich (http://vimeo.com/user3263313)
+The cat is from Denis Borisovich.